Lower Bounds on the Generalization Error of Nonlinear Learning Models: Introduction

 For an $N\times N$ matrix $A$ with eigenvalues $\lambda_i$, we use $\rho_A=N^{-1}\sum_{i=1}^N \delta_{\lambda_i}$ to denote the empirical measure of eigenvalues of $A$.
-We use $\rho_{\gamma}$ to denote the Marchenko--Pastur distribution with parameter $\gamma\in (1,\infty)$, i.e., with $\lambda_{\pm}=(1\pm\sqrt{\gamma})^{2}$,
+We use $\rho_{\gamma}$ to denote the Marchenko--Pastur distribution with parameter $\gamma\in (0,\infty)$, i.e., with $\lambda_{\pm}=(1\pm\sqrt{\gamma})^{2}$,

 {\bf Acknowledgment} We thank Yonina Eldar and Ohad Shamir for useful discussions at the initiation of this project.
-This work was partially supported by the Israel Science Foundation grant \# 421/20 and by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No. 692452).
+This work was partially supported by the Israel Science Foundation grant \# 421/20 and by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (grant agreement No. 692452).
+This paper was presented at TOPML, April 20-21 2021, as a short presentation.